Adei Ad: Founding

+Israeli attempts to dismantle the outpost

 In 1999 Israeli Prime Minister Ehud Barak ordered the outpost dismantled.
 It was established on land privately owned by Palestinians and was therefore considered illegal under Israeli law, although the ownership was disputed by the settlers.
 In 2003 the Israeli High Court of Justice ruled that the land was owned by the state of Israel.
 The Israeli government, however, claimed that, despite its being state-owned, the settlers had no right to build there.

-In June 2003 the Israeli Defense Forces (IDF) deployed paratroopers to blockade Adei Ad while it was dismantled.
+In June 2003 the Israel Defense Forces (IDF) deployed paratroopers to blockade Adei Ad while it was dismantled.
 An IDF officer asked to be excused from participating in the blockade and was advised by his commanding officer that he could participate indirectly by briefing other soldiers involved in the operation.
 He refused this order as well and was subsequently jailed.
-The High Court of Justice temporarily enjoined this dismantling operation and Binyamin Regional Council leader Pinhas Wallerstein accused the Israeli government of scheduling the dismantling of the outpost to coincide with a visit to Israel of U.S. Secretary of State Condoleezza Rice in order to show its commitment to the ongoing peace process.
+After settlers confronted soldiers at the site, 26 arrests were made and the High Court of Justice temporarily halted the dismantling operation.
+Binyamin Regional Council leader Pinchas Wallerstein accused the Israeli government of scheduling the dismantling of the outpost to coincide with a visit to Israel of U.S. Secretary of State Condoleezza Rice to show its commitment to the ongoing peace process.

-Israeli news sources reported in 2003 that although the Israeli government was following its policy of dismantling them, it was simultaneously funding the construction of illegal outposts, including Adei Ad.

-Adei Ad was the beneficiary of agricultural aid from Mishmeret Yesha, which by 2008 had cleared large areas of land around the outpost and planted thousands of dunams of grapevines.

 In July 2008 soldiers from the IDF demolished an illegal structure in Adei Ad.
 This led to retaliatory attacks on the IDF by settlers, which prompted the IDF Central Command to prohibit Israeli cars from entering parts of the West Bank for two days to prevent militant right-wing Israelis from joining in the violence.
 The IDF accused the then mayor of Kedumim, Daniella Weiss, of orchestrating and encouraging the settler violence.

 In July 2009 soldiers from the IDF demolished a single caravan in Adei Ad, prompting settlers from Kedumim to attack the IDF with stones, injuring one.
 Five settlers were arrested in this incident.
 Retaliation for the home demolitions continued with further incidents of rock throwing and the burning of Palestinian-owned olive trees.